adrybakov/wulfric/docs/source/user-guide/library/lepage.rst

 and ``angle_tolerance``.
 First is used for the construction of the set of possible symmetry axes.
 The second one is used for the search of the actual symmetry axis in that set.
 We recommend to vary ``angle_tolerance`` if the computed lattice type does not match your expectations.
-Roughly this parameter can be understood as the accuracy with which the angles of the given cell are defined.
+This parameter can be understood as the accuracy with which the angles of the given cell are defined.

 Algorithm